Ready to feel better?

 Common symptoms I see and treat in my practice with kids includes:

-• We come up with a plan of what therapy will look like in terms of type, frequency, goals, etc.
+We come up with a plan of what therapy will look like in terms of type, frequency, goals, how much parents/caregivers will be involved in the child’s therapy, etc.

 As you might expect, we use play, activities, art, games, movement, and more to do the same thing that just talk therapy might achieve for adults.
 Parents can expect their kids to be moving, laughing, yelling, crying, and everything in between during their sessions.
 My office is a space for all feelings and is made for each child who comes here.